What is National Poetry Month?

 By all means, yes!
-We encourage the year-round, lifelong reading of poetry.
+The Academy of American Poets encourages the year-round, lifelong reading of poetry.
 National Poetry Month is just one of the many programs of the Academy of American Poets.
 To keep the celebration going, consider becoming a member, which entitles you to special benefits throughout the year.
 You can also sign up for Poem-a-Day to receive free daily poems by email all year long.

 How does the Academy of American Poets celebrate National Poetry Month?

 We celebrate National Poetry Month with a variety of programs in April.